hwsc-org/hwsc-org.github.io/wikis/frontend-svc/general.md

     - Immutability
     - Lack of variable usage (randomly adding new colors/font sizes)
     - Lack of GOOD names
-    - See an explicit `0` getting set, like `Padding: 0`?
+    - See an explicit `0` getting set, like `padding: 0`?
 This is likely overwriting something... which we want to avoid as much as possible.

-## SASS (.scss file types)
-The stylesheet language we use to generate our CSS.

-`@import '<partial filename'`
-- Only use the `@import` command to import files that set variables.
-- If you `@import` a partial which generates styles, and the partial is called or imported elsewhere, the generated CSS will contain duplicate styles.
-Only use `@import` on 'safe' partials which generate and set variables for use elsewhere, but don't produce any CSS.
-Then, the files which call `@import` on these 'safe' partials can use these common variables to generate styles as needed.

-Whenever a new feature is added to the frontend, make a good faith effort to pay attention to these things:

-- Are all new clickable/interactive items also accessible to a keyboard?
-- If an item is interactive, does it have hover and focus behaviour?
-- If color is removed from the page, is all essential information still present?
-    - talking about color blind accessibility

 ## Screen Readers
 Need to make sure things have the right `aria` attributes that let screen readers know how they should be used, and also have keyboard accessibility.
 We can get a lot of mileage out of using default controls, but sometimes we can't. (the accordion behaviour on the search page table, modals...)

-## Resources:
+## Resources
 - [CSS separation of concerns](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)
 - [How to Center EVERYTHING](https://css-tricks.com/centering-css-complete-guide/)
 - [Flexbox 101](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)